andrasna/gatsby-theme-andras/content/blog/short-notes-folding-with-haskell/index.md

 ## Notes

-A simple example of foldr would be this:
+A simple example of using foldr would be this:

 ```haskell
 sum = foldr (+) 0